gradle/gradle/design-docs/gradle-2.0.md

 Switching to decoration at load time should generally be transparent to most things, except for clients of `ProjectBuilder` that refer to types which are not loaded by Gradle, such as the classes under test.

-## Restructure plugin package heirarchy
+## Restructure plugin package hierarchy

 ## buildNeeded and buildDependents